anthonydb/practical-sql/faq-updates-errata.md

 #### Working with pgAdmin: Changes to pgAdmin app

 **Browser app:** Figure 1 on page xxxiii of the Introduction shows the pgAdmin app's opening screen.
 Beginning with version 3.0 of pgAdmin, released in April 2018, the application loads as a tab within your default web browser.
 Previous versions of pgAdmin run as a standalone desktop application.
 All other functionality for pgAdmin described in the book remains the same.
 Early copies of the book show pgAdmin as a standalone app.
 This has been updated in more recent printings.

 **Master password:** Beginning with version 4.7 of pgAdmin, released in May 2019, the application asks you to set a "master password" that's used in addition to the database password set on installation.

-**Execute/refresh button icon:** Beginning with version 4.15 of pgAdmin, the icon for the button that executes a SQL statement was changed from a lightning bolt to a "play" symbol.
+**Execute/refresh button icon:** Beginning with version 4.15 of pgAdmin, the icon for the button that executes a SQL statement was changed from a lightning bolt to a right arrow (e.g., a "play" symbol) and named Execute/Refresh.

 ### Chapter 1: Creating Your First Database and Table

 **Updated execute/refresh button icon:**

 Step 7 on page 4 and Step 3 on page 7 both refer to clicking a lightning bolt icon in pgAdmin to execute your SQL statements.
-Starting with version 4.15 of pgAdmin, the icon for the button that executes a SQL statement was changed from a lightning bolt to a "play" symbol.
+Starting with version 4.15 of pgAdmin, the icon for the button that executes a SQL statement was changed from a lightning bolt to a right arrow (e.g., a "play" symbol) and named Execute/Refresh.

 ### Chapter 4: Importing and Exporting Data